RobiNN1/phpCacheAdmin/SECURITY.md

 ### In scope

-- Bypassing the login page while `authusers` is set, or an action that escapes `readonly`.
+- Bypassing the login page while `authusers` is set, or an action that changes cached data while `readonly` is on.
 - CSRF, XSS (including from a value stored in the cache), or anything that lets one dashboard user act as another.
 - Path traversal, arbitrary file read or write, code execution that does not require console access.
 - Leaking the configured server credentials to someone who cannot already read them.